attzonko/mmpy_bot/docs/getting_started.rst

         bot.run()

 You can then set the executable bit on this file and run the bot straight from the command line.
-For more information on configuring bot settings and plugins, please see the respective :doc:`settings` :doc:`plugins` pages.
+For more information on configuring bot settings and plugins, please see the respective :ref:`settings <settings>` and :ref:`plugins <plugins>` pages.

 Container
 #########